OETBoston/smart-prototype/packages/sign-loader/README.md

 3. Format data into database tables
 4. Upload to PostgreSQL (or log what would be uploaded in debug mode)

-Below is information on running with Cartegraph vs. not Cartegraph datasets.

-#### With Cartegraph Data

-`main.py` is set up to preprocess Cartegraph data.
-By Cartegraph data, we mean that the data comes from the [Cartegraph dataset on Analyze Boston data portal](https://data.boston.gov/dataset/signs-cartegraph).

-If running with Cartegraph data, in `config.yaml`, ensure that:
-- `data_source_name`: "Cartegraph"
-- `sign_id_col`: "oid"
-- `attachment_id_col`: "attachment_oid"
-- `uri_col`: "attachment_public_url"
-- `input_crs`: "EPSG:4326"

-With Cartegraph data, there are also options for sign filtering including:
-- `neighborhoods`
-- `parking_mutcd_codes`
-- `status_filters`

-These can be null but if used, should be lists.

-`grouping_distance_ft` is also used to group nearby Cartegraph signs.
-The default of 5' was found after some test groups of various distances were made and verified using Google Maps.

-Records with missing latitute and longtitude columns or with null in the `mutcd_code_field` are filtered out.

-#### With Another Dataset

-If using a different dataset (like a smaller survey of signs for a specific neighborhood), it is assumed that less preprocessing is necessary.
-It is assumed that it this file is geospatial (i.e. can be read by GeoPandas), so likely a geojson or shp file.
-The only required columns in this dataset are `uri_col` and `geometry_col`.
-In `config.yaml`, `input_crs` is also necessary.

 ### Debug Mode